teiniker/teiniker-lectures-arduino/advanced/can-bus/README.md

     * The transmission of an error frame leads to automatic retransmission of the corrupted frame unless it was deemed as an error passive.

-* Overload Frame: Used to request a delay between the transmission of messages.
+* **Overload Frame**: Used to request a delay between the transmission of messages.
 It's mainly used to manage the receiver's ability to process incoming frames.
     * Similar to the error frame, it includes an Overload Flag followed by an Overload Delimiter.
     * Overload frames are used to manage congestion or to allow for additional processing